 In the past few years, Ho Chi Minh City (known as) Saigon, the city’s pre-reunification name still used interchangeably with its current name.
-Ho Chi Minh city has become one of the fastest-growing hubs and the heart of Vietnam.
+Ho Chi Minh City has become one of the fastest-growing hubs and the heart of Vietnam.
 Through historic years, it could be found in the city many old streets and buildings which remind of the past.
-Both Vietnamese or foreign visitors come to Saigon to admire its fanciful beauty, see the sights and learn more about history of a city known as “Pearl of Far East”.
-In this post I would like to share some photos about Saigon in the past and at present.
+Both Vietnamese or foreign visitors come to Saigon to admire its fanciful beauty, see the sights and learn more about the history of a city known as “Pearl of Far East”.
+In this blog, I would like to share some photos of Saigon in the past and at present.

 Ben Thanh Market in the past